openethereum/pwasm-tutorial/README.md

 ```bash
 parity --chain kovan
 ```
-When it sync up follow https://github.com/kovan-testnet/faucet to setup an account with some Kovan ETH to be able to pay gas for transactions.
+When it syncs up follow https://github.com/kovan-testnet/faucet to set up an account with some Kovan ETH to be able to pay gas for transactions.

 ### Deploy
 Let Parity run in a separate terminal window.